The Complete Far Side

 The Complete Far Side: 1980–1994 is a set of two hard-cover books which contains the entire run of The Far Side comic strip by Gary Larson.
 The two volumes are presented in a slipcase.
-The collection contains more than 1,100 comics that had not previously appeared in any other Far Side books.
+The collection includes more than 1,100 comics that had not previously appeared in any other Far Side books.
 The comics are presented in chronological order by year of publication.
 The foreword was written by Steve Martin.

 In 2014, The Complete Far Side was reissued in a slipcased paperback edition.
 This edition is spread over three volumes instead of two.